yuliangod/yuliangod.github.io/README.md

 [![](/images/cropyield_yt.png)](https://www.youtube.com/watch?v=wPKuuMJjh8A)

 # [Project 3: FundSuperMart Funds Screener](https://github.com/yuliangod/Stonks2)
-* Extracted price history of more than 1700 funds displayed on the FSM website through webscraping
+* Extracted price history of more than 1700 funds displayed on the FSM website through web scraping
 * Calculated the risk versus returns of those funds and displayed the results on a interactive HTML website

 ![](/images/risk-return.png)